embrilliant/Hack4Good/playing_around/README.md

-- Start server using Escher.
+- Need Escher to start server

-- Gadfly graph in examples/twitterTest.jl
+- Gadfly graph in twitterTest.jl